STAMP-project/camp/OLD_README.md

 ![Alt text](src/doc/camp_idea.png "CAMP approach")
 The new models will then be translate back into Docker specifications.
 These specifications can be executed in the same way as the original input, and therefore to replace the original testing configuration during either the manual testing or in a continuous integration pipeline.

-## CAMP Input/Output
+## CAMP Input

 The input to CAMP comprises two parts, i.e., the sample configuration and the scope definition.

-The sample configuration, in the current set up, are Docker specifications, i.e., docker files and docker-compose files.
+The sample configuration, in the current set up, are Docker specifications, i.e., Dockerfiles and docker-compose files.
 A docker-compose file defines the architecture of a testing set-up, consisting of components for the application, the testing client, or the supportive services such databases.
-A docker file defines how to build an image from a base one.
+A Dockerfile defines how to build an image from a base one.
 Each of these components maps to a docker service in the docker-compose specification.
-The application itself may consist of multiple components, especially following a micro-service architecture.
+The application itself may consist of multiple components, especially following a microservices architecture.
 Each docker service corresponds to an docker image.
 A docker image can be either directly downloaded (pulled) from a docker repository, such as the Docker Hub, or built locally.
-In the latter case, the CAMP users should provide a docker file which defines how to build the image from a base one.
-If there are multiple images to be built locally, or an image can be built in alternative ways, the users should provide multiple docker files.
+In the latter case, the CAMP users should provide a Dockerfile which defines how to build the image from a base one.
+If there are multiple images to be built locally, or an image can be built in alternative ways, the users should provide multiple Dockerfiles.

-CAMP outputs a set of specifications, docker files, and docker-compose files.
-- ```camp/samples/stamp/xwiki/out/genimages.yml``` defines a chain of rules to evaluate to build new docker images
-- ```camp/samples/stamp/xwiki/out/ampimages.yml``` lists docker images with labels to generate
-- ```camp/samples/stamp/xwiki/out/ampcompose.yml``` lists docker-compose files to build from the template
-- ```camp/samples/stamp/xwiki/build/``` contains folder with generated docker files
-- ```camp/samples/stamp/xwiki/build/build.sh``` is a script to build images from generated docker files
+## CAMP Output
+TO DO

 ## Examples
 In the samples directory of the repository, there are two examples.